Nicolas-Thomazo/package_config/chatgpt.md

 ## Formulation
 Let's think about [subject]

 - from a historical point
 - using analogies
 - using an example
 - using figures
-- from a reverse pserpective
+- from a reverse pserpective (d'un point de vue contre intuitif)

+It allows to have a complete and long paragraph.